RileyManalang/PA-4/README.md

 # PA-4
 Python Version:
-For starters: import seaborn, pandas and matplotlib.pyplot for the following problems
+For starters: import seaborn, pandas and matplot library for the following problems
 ```
 import pandas as pd